barde/radiosolar/README.md

 + ESP8266 Modem Sleep (=Wifi turned off) for power preservation
 + logging of battery charge and discharge
 + MQTT support for Thingspeak as IoT data sink
-+ generates slowly albeit constantly true random numbers
++ generates slowly albeit constantly true random numbers and posts them to your own API endpoint
-+ Over-The-Air updates
++ Posting of radiation data to distributed map service Radmon

 ### Hardware in this setup